Today we are joined by Ali Spittel, a Software Engineer and Developer Advocate at dev.to, who speaks with us about:

 Ali Spittel: Yep.

 Joel Hooks: I'm kinda dating myself, but on a TRS80 with Logo is when I did my first Turtle graphics.
-And I still, to this day, think it is one of the absolute best ways to get an introduction to the power of what you can do with computers.
-It's kinda amazing what you can do with turtle graphics in general I think are a neat low barrier to entry approach.
+And I still, to this day, is one of the absolute best ways to get an introduction to the power of what you can do with computers.
+It's kinda amazing what you can do with turtle graphics in general I think are a neat low [inaudible 00:20:41] entry approach.

 Ali Spittel: Yeah, totally.
 It's actually built into the Python's standard library which I think is really cool.